- Institutt for lærerutdanning og utdanningsvitenskap

+I currently work as a Professor of "Art and Science in Education" in the teacher education programme.
 My interdisciplinary field of profession comprises science education, musical composition, and research and teaching informed by phenomenology.
 After completing a Master’s degree in applied science in 1984, I studied musical composition at the Norwegian Academy of Music in Oslo and with Jan W. Morthenson in Stockholm.
 In 1998, I received my PhD in agroecology in a phenomenological study of conversion processes in organic agriculture.
-Presently, I work as a Professor in "Art and Science in Education" at RealTek.
+I have been employed in teacher education at NMBU since 1999.

-Since my debut as a composer in 1988, my pieces have been performed in Norway and abroad.
-2010, I received “Spellemannsprisen”, the Norwegian Grammy Award for the CD Die 7.
+Since I made my debut as a composer in 1988, my works have been performed both in Norway and abroad.
+In 2010, I received “Spellemannsprisen”, the Norwegian Grammy Award for the CD Die 7.
 Himmelsrichtung (LAWO Classics).
 In 2021, I was awarded "Work of the Year" for the composition Ørenslyd.
 Ritus V (2019) by the Norwegian Society of Composers.
 My second CD Ørenslyd (LAWO Classics) was released in 2023 and was nominated for the “Spellemannspris” in the category "TONOs komponistpris".

 I was appointed "Excellent Teaching Practitioner" ("merittert underviser") by NMBU in 2020.